AdobeDocs/uix/src/pages/services/aem-cf-console-admin/guides/hello-world/index.md

 ---
 #AEM Step-by-step Extension Development

-The document helps you understand how to set up local environment and start developing your first [Adobe App Builder App](https://developer.adobe.com/app-builder/docs/overview/).
+The document helps you understand how to set up local environment and start developing your first [Adobe App Builder App](pages/dx-devex-acceleration/uix-docs/overview/).

 ## About Application

-This example application will use two extension points provided by [AEM (Adobe Experience Manager)](https://experienceleague.adobe.com/docs/experience-manager.html) side.
+This example application will use two extension points provided by the [AEM (Adobe Experience Manager)](https://experienceleague.adobe.com/docs/experience-manager.html) app.
-We would like to add two buttons, the first button will be added the header menu:
+We would like to add two buttons.
+The first button will be added the header menu:

 ![Header menu extension point](../../api/header-menu.png)

-second one to a menu that displayed when a content fragment is selected:
+The second one to a menu that displays when a content fragment is selected:
 ![Action bar extension point](../../api/action-bar.png)

 After clicking on buttons we would like to show some content in a pop-up: